Plain Transformers are Surprisingly Powerful Link Predictors: Plain Transformers As Link Predictors

 \subsection{Architecture Design}

 We begin by outlining the subgraph batching, which will clarify the tensor dimensions used later.
 Each mini-batch contains $B$ sampled subgraphs; letting $N_b$ be the number of context nodes in subgraph $b$, we set $N_B=\max_{b\in[B]} N_b$ and pad all samples to this length.
 The model processes a length-$(N_B+2)$ token sequence consisting of $N_B$ context tokens (sampled subgraph nodes, with padding as needed) and two task tokens (for $v_{\text{src}}$ and $v_{\text{dst}}$).
 By construction, $N_B \le N_{\max}$, where $N_{\max}$ is the global sampling budget.
+It is worth noting that there are two levels of padding: padding to \(N_{\max}\) is feature-level padding, used for the one-hot identifier and adjacency fields, whereas padding to \(N_B+2\) is batch-level sequence padding, accounting for the two appended task tokens.
+While one can pad every sequence to \(N_{\max}+2\), it is more efficient to pad to \(N_B+2\), avoiding unnecessary computation when sampled subgraphs are smaller than \(N_{\max}\).

 Figure~\ref{fig:PENCIL} illustrates PENCIL, a model composed of $K$ stacked blocks of identical form that couple bidirectional self-attention with one-hop propagation.
 We omit the default sequential PE, so the Transformer encoder is permutation equivariant with respect to reordering the input tokens.